ptibogxiv/doliconnect/readme.txt

 Requires PHP: 7.0
 Donate link: https://www.paypal.me/ptibogxiv

-This plugin will interface your Dolibarr with a customer interface in you wordpress
+This plugin will interface your Dolibarr within a customer interface in WordPress

 == Description ==